kubemq-io/kubemqctl/docs/kubemqctl_cluster_apply.md

 ## kubemqctl cluster apply

-Apply a KubeMQ cluster command
+Apply a Kubemq cluster command

 ### Synopsis

-Apply command allows an update to a KubeMQ StatefulSet configuration with a yaml file
+Apply command allows an update to a Kubemq StatefulSet configuration with a yaml file

 ```
 kubemqctl cluster apply [flags]